lorenzosquadrani/lorenzosquadrani.github.io/_pages/about.md

 ---
 permalink: /
-title: "Lorenzo Squadrani"
+title: "Hello!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome!
-This is my personal webpage.
-I do not know exactly the purpose of it, but all my friends have one.
+Welcome to my personal webpage.
+Here you can find:

+- all my publications, with downloadable pdf file;
+- my *curriculum vitae*;
+- a collection of notes, about everything I learned once and do not wish to learn twice.

+Use the top bar to find everything, and feel free to contact me for some chat.
+Have a nice day!